Q: What is the age requirements?

 A: All drivers must be at least 13 years old for walk-in Arrive & Drive racing.
-Drivers between 8 and 12 years old must complete our Kids’ Driving School to be authorized for racing.
+Drivers between 8 and 12 years old must complete a Kids’ Driving School or Kids Birthday Party package to be authorized for racing.
 ALL MINORS MUST HAVE A COMPLETED MINOR RELEASE FORM ON FILE BEFORE PARTICIPATING.
 To access our online registration forms, or to print out a Minor Release Form, please click here.

 Q: Are there height/weight restrictions?